-The Orion Jr. BMS must be programmed in order to operate.
+The Orion BMS must be programmed in order to operate.
 A complete set of settings is called a profile.
-Settings are edited on a personal computer using the Orion Jr. BMS Utility software and then are "uploaded" to the BMS via RS-232 serial (or via CANBUS if firmware 1.5.0 or newer is installed on the BMS).
+Settings are edited on a personal computer using the Orion BMS Utility software and then are "uploaded" to the BMS via CANBUS.
 Profiles can optionally be locked into the BMS with a password to prevent end users from modifying or viewing settings.
-Uploading and downloading settings is normally done over the RS-232 serial interface.
-If using a computer which does not have a native RS-232 serial port, a serial to USB adapter may be needed (not sold by Ewert Energy).
-Programming over the CANBUS requires a CANBUS enabled Orion Jr. BMS and the use of a CANdapter (a CAN to USB adapter) sold separately by Ewert Energy Systems.
-Setting profiles can also be downloaded from the BMS into the BMS utility to be edited on a personal computer
+Uploading and downloading settings require the use of a CANdapter (a CAN to USB adapter) sold by Ewert Energy Systems.
+Setting profiles can also be downloaded from the BMS to be edited.